CodeSmile-0000011110110111/de.codesmile.luny-install/README.md

 This will add the necessary packages to Package Manager one by one.

+Note: This will import multiple packages one by one with repeating “domain reload” cycles.
+Please wait until the procedure completes and the editor becomes responsive again.

 ### Manual Installation

 If you'd rather do it yourself, follow these steps: